boozallen/sdp-labs/try-it-out/docs/pages/pipeline-configuration-file.rst

 SDP Library
 ===========

 The images section within the SDP library contains four parameters that were configurable.
-They resolve around the the storage of Docker images created and relating to SDP.
+They resolve around the storage of Docker images created and relating to SDP.

 The ``registry`` value specifies the URL of the Docker registry for where SDP Docker images will be pulled from whereas the value for ``cred`` specifies the ID